Famous fast food logos: Fast food restaurant logos and brands

 Cold Stone Creamery Logo

 Cold Stone Creamery’s logo exudes a sense of time-honored tradition.
-The choice of a serif font combined with the intricate image of an ice cream cone gives the brand an aura reminiscent of a bygone era.
+The serif font combined with the intricate image of an ice cream cone gives the brand an aura reminiscent of a bygone era.
 Given the brand’s relatively modern origins, this design choice may seem paradoxical.
 However, this intentional juxtaposition gives Cold Stone Creamery the appeal of centuries of experience and craftsmanship in a modern context.
 It’s a nod to artisanal craftsmanship in the face of the fast food industry’s rapid evolution.

 Cinnabon